-In IIBG, six external academic experts are appointed as Distinguished Professors to nurture and lead the research teams.
+In IIBG, seven external academic experts are appointed as Distinguished Professors to nurture and lead the research teams.
 The Distinguished Professors serve as mentors in the attachment programme, lead research workshops, support research activities of academics and facilitate the Institute to organize conferences.

 Professor Yochanan Altman